 eCommerce stores face stiff competition.
 If your site loads slower than your competitor, you will lose revenue to them.
 Your store’s performance is dependent on your hosting provider.
-That’s why having the best Magento hosting would mean faster speed, regular security patching, and optimized website experience.
+That’s why having the best Magento hosting would mean faster speed, regular security patching, and a better website experience.

 Table of Content

 2. Why shouldn’t you go for shared hosting?

 5. Comparison of top Magento hosting

 6. Bonus: Checklist to land to your best Magento Host

 Magento is a beast to handle but we are awestruck.

 The Magento platform was one of the first eCommerce platforms built for non-technical users back in 2008.
 The Magento CMS is:

 - Magento community is huge & really helpful if you get stuck somewhere